 Pável Matos-Maraví, Ph.D.

-My main research interest is evolutionary biology, focusing on historical biogeography and the patterns of phylogenetic diversification of tropical species.
+My main research interest are historical biogeography and diversification patterns of extant tropical species.
 My recent work aims to understand the origin and evolution of diverse insect groups, such as butterflies and ants, occurring in a variety of tropical habitats ranging from islands (Caribbean and the Indo-Pacific) to continental settings (the Neotropics).

-There are always interesting projects that can be carried out by motivated students.
-Please, do not hesitate to get in touch if you are looking for a research training in molecular biology (both lab and/or analytical methods) or a Bachelor/Master project.
+There are always interesting research projects for motivated students.
+Do not hesitate to get in touch if you are looking for a research training in molecular biology and evolution (both lab and/or analytical methods) or a Bachelor/Master project.

 In the media